Extending Linear Convergence of the Proximal Point Algorithm: The Quasar-Convex Case: Numerical Experiments

 \section{Numerical Experiments}

+In this section, we illustrate that, as in the convex case, solving a sequence of proximal subproblems may improve the conditioning of the problem and thus its numerical behavior.

-In the examples below, we illustrate our results for classes of functions which are neither convex nor quasiconvex, since their sublevel sets are not convex, which represent a hard problem for first-order algorithms.
+In the examples below, we consider classes of functions which are neither convex nor quasiconvex, since their sublevel sets are not convex and therefore represent hard problems for first-order algorithms.

 \begin{example} {\rm {\bf (Strongly quasar-convex illustration)}} In the first example, we consider a family of strongly quasar-convex functions of the type: $h: \mathbb{R}^{2} \rightarrow \mathbb{R}$, defined as: